 4 nhs.uk.
 2018.
 Fish And Shellfish. [online] Available at: https://www.nhs.uk/Livewell/Goodfood/Pages/fish-shellfish.aspx [Accessed 10 November 2020].

 Our Omega-3 range

-Our Omega-3 & Immunity3 product contains 300 mg Omega-3 to support the health of your heart1, brain2 and eyes2.
+Our Omega-3 & Immunity product contains 300 mg Omega-3 to support the health of your heart, brain and eyes.
 Plus a unique Immune System support tablet containing Vitamin C, Vitamin D, Zinc, Selenium and Copper.
-It also contains popular ingredients Turmeric and Ginger Root Extract.
+It also contains popular ingredients Turmeric and Ginger Root Extracts.

 Our Omega-3 Extra Strength contains 750 mg Omega-3.
 Omega 3 helps maintain the health of your heart, brain, eyes.
 It also contains the UK government recommended 10 μg of Vitamin D. Vitamin D supports the health of your bones and immune system.
 These nutrients are obtained in one daily capsule.